rksptl/CKAD-Exercises/README.md

 These exercises serve as practical learning resources for mastering Kubernetes application development concepts.
 Each section includes clear goals, tasks, and explanations of why each concept matters in real-world scenarios.

+## Key Features

+- **Docker and containerd Focus**: All container examples use Docker and containerd (with nerdctl) as the container runtimes
+- **Imperative Commands**: Where possible, exercises include both imperative command options and declarative manifest-based approaches
+- **Meaningful Resource Names**: All examples use descriptive, meaningful names for resources to improve clarity
+- **Exam-Aligned Content**: Exercises closely match the tasks you'll encounter in the actual CKAD exam

 ## About the CKAD Exam

 - **Duration**: 2 hours